-Shopping around for web hosting prices is a lot like choosing which restaurant at which to eat.
+Comparing web hosting prices is a lot like choosing a restaurant.
 You can spend $8 on a straightforward burger with all the fixings you enjoy — or you can pay $30 for all the fanciest ingredients that make your burger almost unrecognizable.

 In my view, a good burger (and shared hosting plan) should offer simplicity, with all the elements working toward the overall goal of the perfect bite.
-Web hosting is similar; expensive options are popular because the price tags come with brand names that identify a web host as a five-star restaurant of web hosting.
+Web hosting is similar; expensive options are popular because the price tags come with brand names whose reputations promise a five-star menu of web hosting options.

-As the competition in the affordable shared hosting industry continues to tighten, Hostinger somehow manages to give customers tons of extra features while still keeping web hosting cost among the lowest around.
+As the competition in the affordable shared hosting industry continues to tighten, Hostinger somehow manages to give customers tons of extra features while still keeping its website hosting cost among the lowest around.

-While unlimited storage and bandwidth are the norm elsewhere, Hostinger also throws in limitless websites, databases, FTP users, subdomains, and parked domain names for most customers.
+While unlimited storage and bandwidth are the norms elsewhere, Hostinger also throws in limitless websites, databases, FTP users, subdomains, and parked domain names for most customers.